-With improvements in surgical techniques and post-op care, it is now common for many patients to be able to go home from the hospital after one to two days.
-If you have both knees replaced at the same time, the stay can be a day or two longer.
+With improvements in surgical techniques and post-op care, it is now common for many patients to be able to go home from the hospital the next day.

 Of course, each patient is different, but the goal should be for you to recover in the comfort and privacy of your own home as soon as possible.

 Recovery can vary from person to person, but most people will need to use an ambulation aid for the first few weeks and need some help with activities around the house.
 Typically, most people are able to resume all activities by about 2 months after surgery.

 Just give us a call.
 We are happy to answer any questions you have.
 And be sure to ask us about our upcoming seminars on knee and hip pain - we'd love to see you!